-While understanding this image requires a bit of a mathematical background to decompose what's going on, it's easy to see how coloring the equation components might help form a more concrete picture of the process.
+Though fully understanding this equation requires the requisite mathematical background to precisely decompose, it's visually apparent to observe how coloring the components might help form an intuitive understanding of the process.

 In particular, the long-form explanation separates the style from other resources where programmers usually share vignettes of solutions (like bl.ocks or Shadertoy).
 The interactivity of the sketches adds a dimension of learnability that speaks to people who approach new concepts with an abundance of variable-tweaking and knob-fiddling.
 Often, research papers fail to describe terms and units used in nicely formatted LaTeX papers, so I find the resources below doublely useful as a reminder on how to transfer technical information in the absence of of a concrete reference like source code.

 What follows are some of my favorite visual math explorations, many of which are relevant to beginners in 3D graphics or engine development.

 A Primer on Bézier Curves

 Universal fixtures in any 2D or 3D engine, splines are commonly employed for camera animation, object trajectory planning, and more.
 This covers the mathematical basis of Bézier splines and useful comparisons with other spline representations (like Catmull-Rom & B-Splines)

-A short but concise article on the foundations of common tweening curves found in most animation libraries.
+A short but concise article on the foundations of common curves found in animation toolkits.